BONSAMURAIS/BONSAI-reproducibility/README.md

 The overall workflow has several steps, which needs to be executed in the correct order.
 Below is the list of steps, followed by individual instructions:

-- install machine
+- Install machine
-- clone repos
+- Clone repos
-- download files
+- Download files
-- start conversion scripts
+- Start conversion scripts
-- collect triple files
+- Collect triple files
-- setup virtuoso
+- Setup virtuoso
-- load triples
+- Load triples
-- setup Yasgui
+- Setup Yasgui

 ## Install machine